IbrahimSobh/llms/README.md

 ## 🚀 Retrieval Augmented Generation (RAG)

-Large language models are usually general pupose, less effective for domain-specific tasks.
+Large language models are usually general purpose, less effective for domain-specific tasks.
 However, they can be fine-tuned on some tasks such as sentiment analysis.
 For more complex taks that require external knowledge, it's possible to build a language model-based system that accesses external knowledge sources to complete the required tasks.
 This enables more factual accuracy, and helps to mitigate the problem of "hallucination".
 As shown in the [figuer](https://neo4j.com/developer-blog/fine-tuning-retrieval-augmented-generation/) below:

 ![rag.png](images/rag.png)